DUBBSTOEVSKY/Cybersecurity-Portfolio/TryHackMe-main/SOC_L1/Snort.md

 ### Snort Rules

 Writing Snort rules was one of the most fascinating and challenging parts of this room.
 I learned that Snort rules are composed of two main parts: the rule header and the rule options.
-Below is an example of a simple rule I wrote to detect ICMP echo requests (pings):

 ```plaintext
 alert icmp any any -> any any (msg:"ICMP Echo Request"; itype:8; sid:1000001; rev:1;)